The Cotswold Legbar

 The Cotswold Legbar is only available through this website.

-Beware of inferior copies from unscrupulous traders (birds or hatching eggs)!
+Beware of inferior copies from unscrupulous traders (birds or hatching eggs) of inferior quality !

 There is no doubt that the stunning pastel coloured, thick shells, the deep yellow yolk, dense white, and wonderful flavour, make the Cotswold Legbar eggs very special.
 She is a prolific layer, producing up to 240 eggs in the first year, and up to 430 over three years.
 In a good free range situation, many Cotswold Legbars have lived up to eight years.